El Paso County Coliseum: History

 Iron Maiden performed here in 1982, 1986, 1987 and their final show at the coliseum was in 1999 during the Ed Hunter Tour.

 Around 1996, the Coliseum began to experience roofing issues due to wind damage.
 In 2000, discussions about creating a new coliseum were ongoing.
 In 2001, renovations on the Coliseum began which included adding more restrooms, access for people with disabilities and a meeting room.
 Urban Associates began additional renovations in January 2003 that was projected to cost $6.7 million and include new heating and cooling, improved seating, new concession stands, new roofing and more.
 Discussions about privatization of the Coliseum were taking place in 2003.
-In September 2003, supervision of the Coliseum was given to El Paso Sports Commission Inc., for a five year contract.
+In September 2003, supervision of the Coliseum was given to El Paso Sports Commission Inc., for a five-year contract.

 In 2020, El Paso was the winner of Kraft Hockeyville USA, winning $150,000 in rink upgrades and $10,000 worth of new equipment.

+On March 14, 2025, the Coliseum hosted Total Nonstop Action Wrestling's Sacrifice event which was streamed live on TNA+.
+The following night, 2 episodes of TNA Impact were taped.